Search for a rare disease

 Other search option(s)

-Branchiootorenal (BOR) syndrome is characterized by branchial arch anomalies (branchial clefts, fistulae, cysts), hearing impairment (malformations of the auricle with pre-auricular pits, conductive or sensorineural hearing impairment), and renal malformations (urinary tree malformation, renal hypoplasia or agenesis, renal dysplasia, renal cysts).
+A rare otomandibular dysplasia syndrome characterized by branchial arch anomalies (branchial clefts, fistulae, cysts), malformations of the ear associated with hearing impairment (malformations of the auricle with pre-auricular pits, conductive or sensorineural hearing impairment), and renal malformations (urinary tree malformation, renal hypoplasia or agenesis, renal dysplasia, renal cysts).

 ORPHA:107Classification level: Disorder

 The expression of the disease varies widely from one family to another and among individuals of the same family.
-Some families do not present with renal abnormalities or a urinary tree malformation.
+Some individuals do not present with renal abnormalities or a urinary tract malformation.

 The causative gene, EYA1, is located on the long arm of chromosome 8.
-Point mutations and deletions in EYA1 have been identified in approximately 40% of affected individuals.
-Mutations have also been identified in the SIX1 and SIX5 genes, the products of which interact with EYA1 to form transcription factor complexes.
+Point mutations and deletions in EYA1 have been identified in approximately 40-75% of affected individuals.
+In a smaller proportion of patients, mutations in the SIX1 and SIX5 genes have been identified, the products of which interact with EYA1 to form transcription factor complexes.

 Management and treatment